Improve customer service delivery with Virima IT discovery

 Continual improvement

-The role of continual improvement in service delivery is critical.
+The role of continual improvement in IT service delivery is critical.
 Through IT discovery, you can learn about your existing IT systems and identify areas for improvement.
 You can use this information to make small, incremental changes to improve your IT systems’ availability, performance, resilience, responsiveness, and security.
 The customer experience will improve over time as applications become more of a pleasure to use.

 Change and release management